WILLIAM ALEXANDER MIDDLE SCHOOL 51

 Our multimedia approach to social studies allows students to explore articles, video, and primary documents to understand our past and connect to the present and future.
 Students create many projects throughout the year using their reading and writing skills and artistic creativity.
 Student writing and discussions focus on debate, argument essays, and research.

-Our students choose either French or Spanish for their three year immersion program.
+Our students choose either French or Spanish in 7th grade for their two years of study.
 Grade 8 students who pass the NYC Proficiency test in foreign language will be able to skip Grade 9 level in high school!
-Our eligible French Dual Language students take Advanced French Language and Social Studies in French over three years.

 We have a well developed athletic program at MS 51 – during the school day and after school.
 Students change into their uniform in our renovated locker rooms and enjoy our newly renovated gym.
 Students learn many new skills and can play on our campus courts and fields outside when weather permits.
 The program culminates in an all day, competitive Field Day in grades 6 and 7.